Munachi96/Sales_Performance_Analysis/README.md

 # Project Overview:
-This Data Analysis Project aims to provide insights into the sales performance of a Telecommunication company Based in the United State.
+This Data Analysis Project aims to provide insights into the sales performance of a Telecommunication company.

 __About the Company:__ The Telecommunication Company operates a B2B business model and sells a wide variety of cell phones and devices, including __smartphones, tablets,